Universal relations between thermoelectrics and noise in mesoscopic transport across a tunnel junction

 We illustrate these Lorenz ratios in Fig. \ref{fig:Lorenz_ratio}.
-The Lorenz ratio for Kondo and quantum Hall devices is always enhanced comparing to the FL due to the Anderson's orthogonality catastrophe \cite{Anderson1967, Mahan1967, Furusaki1995, Kiselev2023}.
-In contrary, the reduced Lorenz ratio is realized for the SYK model, and an arbitrary small Lorenz ratio can be achieved within the double scaled SYK (DSSYK) model \cite{Kitaev2018, Berkooz2025}, a $q$-body generalization of the SYK model (its saddle-point Green's function scales as $\cosh^{-\frac{2}{q}}\left(\pi T t\right)$, so $\alpha=\frac{2}{q}$), including $R_L=0$ at $q\rightarrow \infty$.
+The Lorenz ratio for Kondo and quantum Hall devices is always enhanced comparing to the FL due to the Anderson orthogonality catastrophe \cite{Anderson1967, Mahan1967, Furusaki1995, Kiselev2023}.
+In contrary, the reduced Lorenz ratio is realized for the SYK model, and an arbitrary small Lorenz ratio can be achieved within the double-scaled SYK (DSSYK) model \cite{Kitaev2018, Berkooz2025}, a $q$-body generalization of the SYK model (its saddle-point Green's function scales as $\cosh^{-\frac{2}{q}}\left(\pi T t\right)$, so $\alpha=\frac{2}{q}$), including $R_L=0$ at $q\rightarrow \infty$.
 In this limit, DSSYK belongs to the same universality class as the Random Matrix Theory \cite{Altland2024}.
 Furthermore, it can happen that the transmission coefficient is fully determined by inelastic processes, as is the case for an SYK dot deep within the Coulomb blockade \cite{Pavlov2020}.
-In this case the universality of the generalized WF law can be restored whenever a single energy parameter governs the $T$-matrix (or at least its symmetric part) behavior over some range of temperatures (the detailed analysis is provided in \cite{Pavlov2025}).
+In this case, the universality of the generalized WF law can be restored whenever a single energy parameter governs the $T$-matrix (or at least its symmetric part) behavior over some range of temperatures (the detailed analysis is provided in \cite{Pavlov2025}).
 We illustrate it for the SYK model in conformal and Schwarzian regimes in Fig. \ref{fig:Lorenz_ratio} (for comparison, we put the corresponding points at the same $\alpha$ values that are realized for their conformal counterparts).
-Thought the transmission coefficient of the system departs from the $\cosh$-like behavior within the Schwarzian regime, the generalized WF law is still obeyed.
+Though the transmission coefficient of the system departs from the $\cosh$-like behavior within the Schwarzian regime, the generalized WF law is still obeyed.
+We analyze the WF law for the resonant impurity model and the two-stage Kondo model in \cite{Suppl}.